Congress leaders slam derogatory comments by Union minister against Gehlot | Politics

 He said ideological opposition is acceptable in politics but using such words not only hurts one's own credibility but sends a negative message to the public.

-''The BJP leaders are using such language which has no place in clean politics due to the fear of defeat in the by-elections,'' Pilot claimed.
+''The BJP leaders are using such language against Congress leaders which has no place in clean politics due to the fear of defeat in the by-elections,'' Pilot claimed.

 Dotasra said that the Narendra Modi government at the Centre has forgotten how to maintain dignity.